r0otki7/sqlmap_report/README.md

 # sqlmap_report
 An automated report creator for sqlmap.

-**The report will be zipped containing detailed logs about the tests performed, uses the python script by dominique.righetto@owasp.org**
+**The report will be zipped containing detailed logs about the tests performed, uses the python script by dominique.righetto@owasp.org to create the html.**

 #######Need to put all the files in HOME directory for this to work. to find out your home directory:
 ```